jxubb/UAlberta-Multimedia-Master-Program--Pothole-Detection-with-Dash-Cam/README.md

 # UAlberta-Multimedia-Master-Program---Pothole-Detection-with-Dash-Cam-
 This is a course project for UAlberta Multimedia Master Program.
-The main purpose of this project is pothole detection with tiny YOLOv3.
+The main purpose of this project is to achieve pothole detection with tiny YOLOv3.

 ### [YOLO: Real-Time Object Detection](https://pjreddie.com/darknet/yolo/)